How do you know when you should break up your relationship?

-You know it’s been it’s been great for that period of time and we both haven’t been you know perfect people their relationship.
+You know it’s been great for that period of time and we both haven’t been you know perfect people their relationship.
 I guess it’s just me trying to figure out whether I should you know they move overseas and leave my friends and family here and sacrifice.
 I’m compromising a lot more than what he would be doing.

 Dominque I’m here in Canada and I’m in Australia.

-Clinton Power Yes, when when you when you reunite.
+Clinton Power Yes, when when you reunite.
 You see the thing about infidelity is it has a huge impact on relationships.
-And from my experience if you want to want the relationship to thrive it can be really challenging to get through that on your own without professional help.
+And from my experience, if you want to want the relationship to thrive it can be really challenging to get through that on your own without professional help.
 Depending of course on what type of infidelity it was.
 But you know a lot of couples don’t survive infidelity when they try to get through it on their own.
 So it might be something I want to consider.

 Nat Tencic Dominque, I hope that helps a little bit.
 Thanks for the call.